 All of this stock was made by Beauti-Vue in the 1970s to early 1990s in their factory in Wilkes-Barre, Pennsylvania.
 In those days, the material would then be shipped up to their Wisconsin location, where it would be stored to fulfill orders for custom-sized and -detailed roman shades, roller blinds and even doors.

 Beauti-Vue ended their own manufacturing in the 1990s.
 But today, they continue as a major national fabricator of custom blinds and shades.
-Current products include fabric roller shades and lots of woven wood shades like these and these.
+Current products include fabric roller shades and lots of contemporary-design woven wood shades.
 Note: While Beauti-Vue will sell us the old-stock close-out retro woven shades directly, to order anything from their current line, you must go through one of their dealers.

 All these many years, they have kept their remaining supply of 1970s-style retro woven wood shade material in their warehouse to fulfill the occasional order.
 Mostly, orders have come from Hollywood film and TV production companies, who knew about the stash.
 In fact, we learned about Beauti-Vue when we interviewed production designer Mark White about all the luscious interiors in ABC-TV’s The Astronaut Wives Club.

 We did a google search and could not find one other home decor website that has discovered or written about these Beauti-Vue shades before — now the news is out!